myriamcg/NeSy-vs-Backdoors/README.md

 • different p schedules.

-The results of the experiments can be found at[attacks](logictensornetwork/examples/mnist/attacks).
+The results of the experiments can be found at [attacks](logictensornetwork/examples/mnist/attacks).
 Clean label attacks were also run, where the label of the triggered images was kept the same.
 However, for the purpose of the study, they were not included in the final report, but they are available in this folder.

 The results showed that:

 • Larger (e.g., 6×6), centrally placed triggers are the most effective, achieving near-100% ASR without harming clean accuracy.